Halo: Combat Evolved Anniversary: Gameplay

 Halo: Combat Evolved Anniversary and the original, Halo: Combat Evolved, are identical in gameplay and plot.
 The game is a first-person shooter with portions of vehicular combat taking place from a third-person perspective.
-The plot follows the player character and protagonist Master Chief, a supersoldier, as he fights the alien Covenant on the mysterious ancient ringworld Halo.
+The story follows player character and protagonist Master Chief as he fights the alien Covenant on the mysterious ancient ringworld Halo.
 Players are equipped with a recharging energy shield that absorbs damage; players also have health that can only be replenished by health packs scattered across the game's levels.
 A variety of human and alien weapons and vehicles can be used.

-Players can switch between the "classic" graphics of the original game and new graphics developed for the remake by pressing the Back button on the controller.
-The classic and new graphics are presented in high-definition, 16:9 widescreen compared to the original game's 480i resolution and 4:3 aspect ratio.
+Players can switch between the "classic" graphics of the original game and the new graphics developed for the remaster by pressing the Back button on the controller.
+Both classic and new graphics are presented in high-definition, 16:9 widescreen compared to the original game's 480i resolution and 4:3 aspect ratio.
 The remastered graphics are also available in stereoscopic 3D for compatible televisions.

-Additions to the gameplay include Xbox Live achievements, online cooperative gameplay, and hidden content: video terminals that provide additional plot information, and collectible skulls that modify gameplay when activated.
-Support for Xbox Kinect includes voice commands for video navigation, in-combat directives, and environment-scanning, which adds on-screen items to an encyclopedia called the Library.
+Additions to the gameplay include Xbox Live achievements, online cooperative gameplay, hidden video terminals that provide additional story, and collectible skulls that modify gameplay when activated.
+Support for Xbox Kinect includes voice commands for video navigation, in-combat directives, and environment-scanning, which adds on-screen items to an in-game encyclopedia called the Library.

 The original Combat Evolved did not support online multiplayer, but players could play multiplayer locally via split-screen or System Link LAN.
-Anniversary adds revamped multiplayer and two-player co-op campaign support available both online via Xbox Live and offline locally.
+Anniversary adds revamped multiplayer and two-player co-op campaign support available online via Xbox Live and offline locally.
 The game's multiplayer mode uses Halo: Reach's engine and features seven remakes of Combat Evolved and Halo 2 maps.
-Anniversary also includes a new map based on Halos eponymous campaign level for Firefight, a wave-based survival multiplayer game type in which players and their allies fight enemy groups of scaling difficulty.
+Anniversary also includes a new map based on a campaign level for Firefight, a wave-based survival multiplayer game type in which players and their allies fight enemy groups of scaling difficulty.
 Anniversary introduced artificially intelligent Firefight allies to the series.